 Targets: Core, glutes, quads, biceps and shoulders.

-How To Do A Banded Curl, Press and Lunge
+How To Do A Banded Curl, Press and Reverse Lunge

-Stand with feet shoulder-width apart.
+1. Stand with feet shoulder-width apart.
 Loop the resistance band around your wrists or lower forearm, palms facing each other.
-Then spread your arms to shoulder-width to create tension across the band, engaging your arms and shoulders.
+Then spread your arms to shoulder-width, creating tension across the band as you engage your arms and shoulders.

-Hold at the bottom of your lunge, as you press your arms overhead (performing an overhead shoulder press).
+3. Hold at the bottom of your lunge, pressing your arms overhead (performing an overhead shoulder press).

-Drive through your front left heel to return to the starting position as you lower the band and your arms back down
+4. Drive through your front left heel to return to the starting position as you lower the band and your arms back down.

 Targets: The gluteus medius (outer glute that controls hip movement and side-to-side movements), quads, hamstrings, calves and core.